 recommends

-1 that administrations should consider as a guideline the use of the frequency range, or portions thereof, listed in Table 1 below for the operation of non-beam WPT systems for mobile and portable devices;
+1 that administrations should consider as a guideline the use of the frequency ranges, or portions thereof, listed in Table 1 below for the operation of non-beam WPT systems for mobile and portable devices;

 2 that necessary steps should be taken to ensure that non-beam WPT applications and equipment do not cause harmful interference to radiocommunication services, including the standard frequency and time signal service and the radio astronomy service, so that these remain protected from radio frequency energy emanating from WPT equipment and falling into all bands.

+[US Ed.
+Note: Frequency ranges from 1606.5-1700 kHz and 2000-2170 kHz were proposed by Europe and are noted in square brackets below.
+Recommend leaving that debate to CEPT administrations and maintain original US frequency range proposals.]

 TABLE 1

 Frequency ranges for operation of non-beam WPT systems for mobile and portable devices